Klang Valley

-The Klang Valley is geographically delineated by the Titiwangsa Mountains to the north and east and the Strait of Malacca to the west.
-It extends to Rawang in the northwest, Semenyih in the southeast, and Klang and Port Klang in the southwest.
-The conurbation is the heartland of Malaysia's industry and commerce.
-As of 2022, the Klang Valley is home to roughly 9 million people.
+The Klang Valley is geographically defined by the Titiwangsa Mountains to the east and the Strait of Malacca to the west.
+It stretches to Rawang in the northwest, Semenyih in the southeast and Klang and Port Klang in the southwest.
+The conurbation forms the core of Malaysia's industrial and commercial activity.
+As of 2022, the Klang Valley is home to around 9 million people, nearly one third of Malaysia's total population of 32 million.

 Origin

 The valley is named after the Klang River, the principal river that flows through it that starts at Klang Gates Quartz Ridge in Gombak and flows into the Straits of Malacca in Port Klang, The river is closely linked to the early development of the area as a cluster of tin mining towns in the late 19th century.
 Development of the region took place largely in the East-West direction (between Gombak and Port Klang) but the urban areas surrounding Kuala Lumpur have since grown north and south towards the border with Perak and Negeri Sembilan respectively.